Postleaf/postleaf/README.md

 ## Support

-Please visit the [community forum](https://community.postleaf.org/) for support.
-You can also try the [developer chat](https://gitter.im/Postleaf/postleaf) for assistance.
+Please do not submit personal requests to the issue tracker.
+Instead, visit the [community chat](https://gitter.im/Postleaf/postleaf/) for support.

 ## License